FaithAlone.net

 In response:

-1. If Christ is wholly present under both kinds, fine, declare as much.
-That is not a basis for banning the Biblical practice of communion under both kinds.
-How does one being sufficient mean we can ban giving the other, especially when the Lord, the Apostles, and the early Church, gave both?
+1. If Christ is wholly present under both kinds, that would be a basis for declaring that taking only one kind is sufficient.
+It provides no justification whatsoever for banning the Biblical practice of communion under both kinds.
+One kind being sufficient does not mean that giving both kinds should be banned under pain of Anathema, especially when the Lord, the Apostles, and the early Church, gave both kinds

 2. This is quite literally making excuses for why one is disobeying God.
 Was God unaware of the practicalities of distributing bread and wine when He instituted the Lord's Supper?
 Is it not the case that sometimes, bread is not available?
 And that crumbs from the bread fall to the ground?
 And that since water is mixed with the wine anyway, even a drop in each person's cup of water would be sufficient?